Nicko McBrain: Equipment

 In 2022, McBrain announced his new endorsement with the British Drum Company (or BDC).

+In 2023, McBrain announced his switch from Remo drumheads to Code drumheads.

 Personal life

-McBrain is married to Rebecca McBrain (née Dempsey) and has two sons: Nicholas (born 1983) and Justin (born 1992).
+McBrain is married to Rebecca McBrain (née Dempsey) and has two sons from his first marriage, born 1983 and 1992.
 He lives in Boca Raton, Florida.

 McBrain converted to Christianity in 1999 after an experience in the Spanish River Church, near his Boca Raton home.
 His wife, Rebecca, had been asking him to attend with her, and upon entering the church, McBrain soon found himself crying as he experienced a "calling".
 Recounting the tale, he said "I just sat there thinking, 'I didn't drink last night... why can't I stand?'
 I had this love affair with Jesus going on in my heart."

 In 1988, McBrain appeared as a guest on The Sooty Show, in which he played drums with Sooty and Sweep.
 In reference to his appearance on the show, McBrain's drum kit has since been decorated with a Sooty puppet, which is often dressed accordingly with the band's corresponding tours.

 McBrain has a pilot's licence, for which he has a twin engine rating.

 In 2003, McBrain was arrested prior to an Iron Maiden show in Wantagh, New York.
 While pulling into the venue's VIP parking lot, an attendant asked for McBrain's credentials.
 Following a misunderstanding, McBrain threatened to drive into the attendant, and did so twice, injuring the attendant on the second attempt.
 McBrain was arrested and charged with third-degree assault and second-degree reckless endangerment.
 He was released on an appearance ticket, allowing him to perform in the show.

 In 2009, he opened a restaurant called Rock 'N' Roll Ribs in Coral Springs, Florida.
 The restaurant received positive reviews on an episode of Check, Please!
 South Florida and was awarded "Best Ribs of 2012" by New Times Broward-Palm Beach.

 McBrain is a fan of snooker and has attended the World Snooker Championships at the Crucible Theatre, Sheffield.